mnover/Projects/README.md

 Inside each, you'll find:
 - Source code
-- README with project overview, tools used, and how to run it
+- README with Workflow/ information, File structures, Implementation wishlists, and more
-- Screenshots or documentation if available
+- Screenshots, documentation, output files, etc.

 ## Notable Work: Backwoods Development Game
 The source code for the multiplayer game projects is private, but you can check out one of the games here: